m19o/M19O.github.io/_posts/2025-03-08-Phish-The-LLM.md

 ---

 Phishing LLMs is a thing, and I'm here to mess with email summarizers specifically.
 Call it AI red teaming, adversarial ML, or social engineering.
-I don’t care ^_^
+I don’t care.

 I Jumped in the LLMail-inject CTF hosted by MSRC.
 So here is the story.